DestinationsEurope

 We spent a solid couple of hours there and I would do it again and again if I had the chance.

-You should definitely relax a bit here by talking a walk in Olympia Park… maybe chill on the grass like the locals do and enjoy the delicious street food available there.
+And once you’re over, it’s time for even more relaxation in Munich’s Olympia Park.
+You should definitely relax a bit here by taking a walk there… maybe chill on the grass as the locals do and enjoy the delicious street food available there.

 All in all, after the first day that we spent in Munich, I realized that the city is greener and a lot more serene and quiet than I had anticipated.